astar-ai/pdi/README.md

 PDI provides a solution to get the panorama depth image from a single fisheye stereo image pair.
 A wider view angle always benefits the environmental perception ability.
 For more information see
 [https://astar.ai](https://astar.ai).

+Youtube [Demo Video](https://youtu.be/vXWHsYjEsx8) for the SLAM using PDI.

 The following steps have been tested and passed on Ubuntu 16.04.5.

 ### 1. Theoretical Background